krachbumm3nte/xandr/readme.md

 ## 4. Post-processing and visualization

 Finally, we performed some minor post-processing for better readability and created files that could be directly uploaded to DataWrapper.
 This process is documented in [04_post_process_hand_filtered_dataset.ipynb](04_post_process_hand_filtered_dataset.ipynb).
+This script also creates three folders in which the segments are structured into inidivual files by [broker](eu_segments_by_broker), by [category](eu_segments_by_category) and by [country](eu_segments_by_country).

+For the interpretation, analysis and limitations of our research, please refer to the article on netzpolitik.org

 # Credits